Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Discounted Thompson Sampling for Switching Robust Policies

-In the context of antifragility, adaptation must take into account adversarial observations to ensure robustness.
-Given that the structure of the model is known, adversarial perturbations are formulated under a white-box attack framework.
-In this paper, a projection-free adversarial attack mechanism based on the Frank-Wolfe algorithm \cite{chen2020frank} is used.
+Here, the meta-policy switching adaptation is obtained using self-induced adversarial observations to ensure robustness.
+The adversarial observations are called self-induced in this context, as it is generated from nominal policy $\pi$ known to the agent.
+Here, a projection-free self-induced adversarial attack mechanism based on the Frank-Wolfe algorithm \cite{chen2020frank} is used.
 This approach leverages an iterative first-order white-box attack with momentum, which exhibits a convergence rate of $O \left ( 1 \mathbin{/} \sqrt{T} \right )$, where $T$ represents the number of steps.
 For a given state representation $\Phi$, let $\mathcal{P}_{\mathcal{X}} \left ({\Phi} \right)$ denote the projection operation that maps the observation $\Phi$ to the constraint set $\mathcal{X}$ at each iteration.
 In contrast to the projected gradient descent attack (PGD) \cite{gupta2018cnn}, the Frank-Wolfe algorithm is inherently projection-free, as it instead relies on a linear minimization oracle (LMO) over the constraint set $\mathcal{X}$ at each iteration.
 The LMO is defined as follows,

-The LMO in (\ref{eq:35}) is seen as the minimization of the first-order Taylor expansion of $\mathcal{L}_{\pi}$ at $\Phi_t$:
+The LMO in (\ref{eq:12}) is seen as the minimization of the first-order Taylor expansion of $\mathcal{L}_{\pi}$ at $\Phi_t$:

-The minimization procedure to obtain an adversarial state in (\ref{eq:36}) can be implemented using the process shown in Algorithm \ref{alg:adv_state}.
-In the Frank-Wolfe algorithm, the linear minimization oracle (LMO) optimally solves a linear subproblem in the constraint set,$\mathcal{X}$, followed by a weighted averaging step with the previous iterate to compute the final update as shown in Algorithm \ref{alg:adv_state}.
-Compared to the PGD attack, the Frank-Wolfe approach is more conservative, as it eliminates the need for explicit projection steps, resulting in improved distortion characteristics.
+The minimization procedure to obtain an self-induced adversarial state in (\ref{eq:13}) can be implemented using the process shown in Algorithm \ref{alg:adv_state}.
+In the Frank-Wolfe algorithm, the linear minimization oracle (LMO) optimally solves a linear subproblem in the constraint set,$\mathcal{X}$, followed by a weighted averaging step with the previous iterate to compute the final update.
+Compared to the PGD attack, the Frank-Wolfe approach is more conservative, as it eliminates the need for explicit projection steps, resulting in improved self-induced distortion characteristics.